Marketing glossary.

 Mixpanel

 Event-based product analytics.
 Best for SaaS funnel analysis, retention curves, and feature adoption metrics.
-Pairs with GA4 for marketing-side analytics. they answer different questions.
+Pairs with GA4 for marketing-side analytics, they answer different questions.

 Multi-Touch Attribution